ldufr/ldufr.github.io/_posts/2018-12-22-Ownership-of-Elements.md

   `void free(void *ptr, size_t size)`.

 One of the central problem in software design is the lifetime management of the resources.
-Some language (Java, C#, etc.) choose to have a garbage collector.
+Some language (Java, C#, etc.) chooses to have a garbage collector.
 In C++, the garbage collector is not an acceptable solution and the programmers have to solve this problem manually.
 It can be very simple (e.g. stack variable) or very messy in the case of heap objects.
-To help with the management of those resources, the C++ standard offer the so-called smart pointers. (i.e. shared_ptr, unique_ptr, ...)
+To help with the management of those resources, the C++ standard offer the so-called smart pointers. (i.e. shared_ptr , unique_ptr, ...)

 Andre Weissflog talks in more details about `std::shared_ptr` in an article that you can find [here](https://floooh.github.io/2018/06/17/handles-vs-pointers.html).